jetstream-cloud/js2docs/docs/overview/status.md

   </tbody>
 </table>

-Jetstream2 is maintaining a system status and announcement site at <a href="https://jetstream.status.io/" target=_blank>https://jetstream.status.io/</a>
+Jetstream2 maintains a system status and announcement site at [https://jetstream.status.io](https://jetstream.status.io).
 Please visit that site for detailed system status information and planned maintenance announcements.

 ##### Mailing list for outages and maintenance